MatteoLecchi1/Funny_Plane_Game/README.md

 and how the players build interacts with said context.

 ## Narrative
-the game is called funny plane game, there is no narrative, only gameplay
+The game is called funny plane game, there is no narrative, only gameplay